kztakemoto/simbaja/README.md

 # SimBAja
-This repository contains code used in *All in How You Ask for It: Simple Black-Box Method for Jailbreak Attacks*.
+This repository contains code used in [*All in How You Ask for It: Simple Black-Box Method for Jailbreak Attacks*](https://arxiv.org/abs/2401.09798).

 ## Terms of use
 MIT licensed.
 Happy if you cite our papers when utilizing the codes:

-Takemoto K (2023) All in How You Ask for It: Simple Black-Box Method for Jailbreak Attacks. arXiv:xxxxxxxx.
+Takemoto K (2024) **All in How You Ask for It: Simple Black-Box Method for Jailbreak Attacks.** arXiv:2401.09798.

 ## Requirements
 * Python 3.9